caiyy17/MaaAssistantStarRail/README.md

 # Auto tasks

-use GameTasks.doTask(f"taskSub{tabIndex}", f"taskSub{taskIndex}", num) to automatically do tasks.
+Use the "Task" tab to automatically do tasks.
 Currently taskTab2-6 is supported.

 # Map location finding